owais/RTTD/README.md

 ```

 ### Provide access to Slack
 Now generate a [Slack API Token](https://get.slack.help/hc/en-us/articles/215770388-Creating-and-regenerating-API-tokens) and add it as an environment variable aka config variable to your heroku app from the heroku dashboard.
 Variable name should be `SLACK_API_TOKEN`.
-An alternative to this is to change append `--slack-api-token="<api-token>` to the web command in Procfile below.
+An alternative to this is to append `--slack-api-token="<api-token>` to the web command in Procfile below.

 ### Deploy Heroku app
 ```